intel/neural-compressor/README.md

 </tbody>
 </table>

-> Note: Starting from official TensorFlow 2.6.0, oneDNN has been default in the binary.
-Please set the environment variable TF_ENABLE_ONEDNN_OPTS=1 before running the quantization process or deploying the quantized model with official TensorFlow.
+> Note: 1.Starting from official TensorFlow 2.6.0, oneDNN has been default in the binary.
+Please set the environment variable TF_ENABLE_ONEDNN_OPTS=1 to enable the oneDNN optimizations.
+> 2.Starting from official TensorFlow 2.9.0, oneDNN optimizations are enabled by default on CPUs with neural-network-focused hardware features such as AVX512_VNNI, AVX512_BF16, AMX, etc. No need to set environment variable.

 ### Validated Models
 Intel® Neural Compressor validated 420+ [examples](./examples) with performance speedup geomean 2.2x and up to 4.2x on VNNI while minimizing the accuracy loss.